 Actions to take:

-- Avoid demonstrations and any large gatherings of people;
+* Avoid protests and any large gathering of people.

-- Do not attempt to drive through roadblocks; and
+* Do not attempt to drive through roadblocks.